 Become the learner not the knower.
 I think this is the biggest breakthrough for me — the shift in mindset from “knowing” to “learning”.

 And coming to why empathy is a core skill for designers: It starts with Curiosity, Learning, Empathy, which is used throughout the design process: To understand users better, to create inclusive product experiences, to stay problem-focused, not solution-focused, to grow and learn from feedback, and to be the best coworker and collaborator you can be.
+And the true test of empathy is in practising it daily until it becomes second nature.
+So best foot forward towards being a more empathetic designer!]

 It’s a milestone indeed when one of your friends says something nice about your work.
 Here’s Nityan, artist and erstwhile potter, who is an inspiration with his beautiful sketchbooks and his prolific expression.